hiedanoajuu/hiedanoajuu.github.io/source/_posts/spring.md

 > Mu Dan was a thoughtful man, fully aware of his identity as a modern intellectual.
 He pondered deeply on life, probing the joy and pain inside the soul.
 Yet he could condense his reflections into a few lines, achieving remarkable expressive power.
 >
-> *— Excerpt from Du Yunxie, Recalling Mu Dan, translated by Hiedano Ajuu.*
+> *— Excerpt from Du Yunxie, Recalling Mu Dan, translated by Ajuu Hieda.*